rails/webpacker/docs/webpack.md

 Finally add `.json` to the list of extensions in `config/webpacker.yml`.
 Now if you `import()` any `.json` files inside your javascript they will be processed using `json-loader`.
 Voila!

-You can also modify the loaders that webpacker pre-configures for you.
+You can also modify the loaders that Webpacker pre-configures for you.
 We'll update the `babel` loader as an example:

 ```js